Akuli/odotdot/docs/builtins.md

 `(lambda "arg1 arg2 arg3" block)` returns a new function.

-`lambda` is like [func](#func), but it returns a function instead of setting it to `block`'s definition scope automagically.
+`lambda` is like [func](#func), but it returns a function instead of setting it to a variable in `block`'s definition scope automagically.
 This also means that there's no function name in the string argument.

+The `name` attribute (see the [Function](#function) class) is set to `"a lambda function"` by default, but you can set that to any other string you want.

 ### if